 4) Add inversions to your routine.
 Choose asanas that focus on bringing energy to the crown of your head with inversions.
 Doing this will help promote balance in your pineal gland, encourage healthy blood flow, and soothe an overactive mind.

 5) Care for your physical heart space.
 With depression, it may sometimes feel like there is a physical weight onyour heart space.
 Find relief by incorporating backbends and other heart opening postures.

 6) A little goes a long way.
 There may be days that you don’t feel like moving at all.
 Honor your body on those days.
 Choose gentle restorative poses for a tender cozy practice that meets you where you are at.
 Here is a sample sequence for those slower days:

 Legs up the wall or supported Savasana

 While taking a few minutes to engage in a practice that consists mostly of sitting may not seem like a lot, don't underestimate the power of you showing up for yourself.
-Take this measure of self-care at least 20 minutes a day.
+Take this measure of self-care even just 15 minutes a day.